raesian/SeattleLungProject/LabMembers.markdown

                             <h4>Tiff (Wai Tung) Chan</h4>
                             <span class="role">Junior</span>
                             <div class="bio-data" style="display:none;">
-                                <p>Tiff is a rising junior studying MCD Biology.
+                                <p>Tiff is a junior studying MCD Biology.
 She joined the lab in September 2024 as a research intern.
 She assists with blood and tissue processing alongside with general lab items and helps the lab manager and technician for experiments.</p>
                             </div>
                         </div>
                         <div class="tree-card mini" onclick="openBioModal(this)">